MarielaRamon-DA/Tableau-Superstore-Analysis/README.md

 3.  **Hotkeys**
 **Ctrl + R** (Windows/Linux) or **Cmd + R** (Mac): Restores all filters to their default state.

+4. For optimal viewing and interactivity, the visuals are designed for a screen resolution of **1350 x 680 pixels**, and we strongly recommend using full-screen mode.

 ## 🛠️ Tools & Technologies